 Secure Socket Layer or SSL is simply a standard encryption technology by means of which data is transferred securely from a web browser to a web server.
 Users leave data on different webpages, such as checkout pages and contact forms.
 This information is prone to malicious attacks from hackers and other malicious users.
 SSL prevents such kinds of activities, and thus makes user-website interaction secure that is mandatory when dealing with sensitive, financial or confidential information.

-Hence, it is recommended to add a SSL certificate to your website if not already.
+Hence, it is recommended to add an SSL certificate to your website if not already.
 Adding an SSL certificate to a website is easy.
 However, you need to complete your homework on SSL before you can decide what type of SSL certificate to employ and to get it from whom.
 Further, you need to pay attention to a few additional points.
-Following section will help you in making your decision.
+The following section will help you in making your decision.

 Important Things to Consider When Getting a SSL Certificate

-Adding any opportune SSL certificate elevates consumer interest as well as reliance in the business.
+Adding any opportune SSL certificate elevates consumer interest as well as a reliance on the business.
 SSL certificates are available in distinct forms and types.
 Hence, you should be careful while choosing an SSL certificate for your business.

 Here are some important points that you need to pay heed to before adding an SSL certificate to your website:

 - Choose a Web Server with Support for HSTS (HTTP Strict Transport Security)

 HSTS, short for HTTP Strict Transport Security, is a web security policy mechanism.
 It safeguards websites, and users, against cookie hijacking and protocol downgrade attacks.
 HSTS is specified in RFC 6797 and is an IETF (Internet Engineering Task Force) standards track protocol.
 When choosing a web server catering to your HTTPS requirements, it’s important to go for a server that allows HSTS support.